 Lead Capture

-If your phone rings while you're on a ladder, under a house, in a crawl space, or driving between jobs, you don't just miss the call.
+If your phone rings while you're on a ladder, under a house, or driving between jobs, you don't just miss the call.
 You often miss the job.
-The fix is simpler than most owners think.
+The fix is simpler than you think.

 The practical rule